Hodgeman County, Kansas

-Hodgeman County (county code HG) is a county located in the U.S. state of Kansas.
+Hodgeman County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Jetmore.
 As of the 2020 census, the county population was 1,723.
-Its county seat and most populous city is Jetmore.
+It was named for Amos Hodgman, a member of the 7th Regiment Kansas Volunteer Cavalry.

 History

-Hodgeman County was founded in 1867.
-It was named for Amos Hodgman, member of the 7th Regiment Kansas Volunteer Cavalry.
+In 1867, Hodgeman County was established and named for Amos Hodgman, member of the 7th Regiment Kansas Volunteer Cavalry.
 The letter E was later added to the namesake's name.
+The county was not formally organized until 1879.